pfroud/JVisa/README.md

 As far as I know, four companies have written their own VISA implementation: Keysight, National Instruments, Rohde & Schwarz, and Tektronix.

 The Nation Instruments implementation appears to be the most common.
-For instance, [PyVISA](https://pyvisa.readthedocs.io/en/master/getting.html) only supports NI-VISA, and Rigol software uses NI-VISA.
+For instance, [PyVISA](https://pyvisa.readthedocs.io/en/latest/introduction/getting.html#backend) only supports NI-VISA, and Rigol software uses NI-VISA.

 I tried out all four implementations and took notes and screenshots.
-See my [comparison of VISA implementations](comparison-of-visa-implementations)..
+See my [comparison of VISA implementations](comparison-of-visa-implementations).

 ### Example code

 The [`jvisa_example`](src/jvisa_example) folder contains a few example files.

-The file `LowLevelExample.java` shows how to use the JVisa classes directly.
+The file [`SimpleExample.java`](src/jvisa_example/lowlevel/SimpleExample.java) shows how to use the JVisa classes directly.

 There is also a small example of how to make a higher-level abstraction.
-The file `HighLevelExample.java` shows how `AbstractInstrument.java` and `PowerSupplyExample.java` let you call a method like `setVoltage(12)` instead of `write("source:voltage 12V")`.
+The file [`HighLevelExample.java`](src/jvisa_example/highlevel/HighLevelExample.java)  shows how [`AbstractInstrument.java`](src/jvisa_example/highlevel/AbstractInstrument.java) and [`PowerSupplyExample.java`](src/jvisa_example/highlevel/PowerSupplyExample.java) let you call a method like `setVoltage(12)` instead of `write("source:voltage 12V")`.

 ## Limitations